usri/azuregov-search-knowledge-mining/02 - Web UI Template/README.md

 2. **wwroot/js/details.js** - contains the code for rending the detail view once a result is selected

 3. **Search/DocumentSearchClient.cs** - contains the code for talking with Azure Cognitive Search's APIs.
 Setting breakpoints in this file is a great way to debug.

+# Synonym Maps
+The UI allows users to create and modify Synonym Maps.
+Learn about Synonyms in Azure Cognitive Search here: https://docs.microsoft.com/en-us/azure/search/search-synonyms

+To create a Synonym Map go to the "Advanced" menu option and select "Synonyms".
+Then select "New Synonym Map" on the upper left corner of the page.
+(../images/synonyms-1.png)